-In 2002, Dr. Gardner-Nix founded the Mindfulness-Based Chronic Pain Management (MBCPMTM) program has helped more than 12,000 participants.
-Dr. Gardner-Nix founded the program at St Michael’s Hospital.
-The program was later expanded to include the Sunnybrook Health Sciences Centre and other hospitals throughout Ontario via the Ontario Telemedicine Network.
+Since 2002, the Mindfulness-Based Chronic Pain Management (MBCPMTM) program has helped more than 12,000 participants.
+Dr. Gardner-Nix founded the program at St Michael’s Hospital and it was later expanded to include the Sunnybrook Health Sciences Centre and other hospitals throughout Ontario via the Ontario Telemedicine Network.

-“We have developed a programme for helping people to decrease their suffering from many chronic pain conditions” writes Dr. Gardner-Nix.
+“We have developed programmes for helping people to decrease their suffering from many chronic conditions” writes Dr. Gardner-Nix.
 “This programme enhances many of the interventions usually offered at pain clinics, such as procedures or drugs, which often provide only short term benefits.”

-It is “in addition” to what is conventionally offered, not “instead of”, though many have found that it has reduced, and in some cases, even eliminated, their need for medications and procedures.
+It is “in addition” to what is conventionally offered, not “instead of”, though many have found that it has reduced, prevented, and in some cases, eliminated, their need for medications and procedures.

-Typical conditions include low back pain, fibromyalgia, migraines, arthritis, Crohn’s disease, and many others.
-We are also referred patients with emotionally painful conditions such as depression and panic disorders.
+Typical conditions include low back pain, fibromyalgia, migraines, arthritis, Crohn’s disease, and there are many others.
+Participants are also referred with conditions such as depression and panic disorders.

-Our programme is described in our recently published book: “The Mindfulness Solution to Pain” available from bookstores and the major book seller websites.
-Well respected pain specialists have endorsed our book, recognising its potential for enhancing pain management for many conditions.
+The MBCPM programme is described in the book: “The Mindfulness Solution to Pain” available from bookstores and the major book seller websites.
+Well-respected pain specialists have endorsed the book, recognising its potential for enhancing pain management for many conditions.
 A course workbook, is available through NNC and can be used to enhance the level 1 and level 2 revision courses.

-Meditations, are part of our programme, and are also available through our own website.
-A common problem amongst our patients is lack of sleep and our meditation to enhance sleep is one of our most popular ones.
-Coping with painful conditions is much easier if sleep improves, and sleep also aids healing.
+Guided meditations are part of the programmes, and are also available through NNC’s websites.
+A common problem amongst chronic pain and disease sufferers is lack of sleep and the meditation to enhance sleep is one of the most popular ones.
+Coping with painful and stressful conditions is much easier if sleep improves, and sleep also aids healing.

-Our book describes what we do in the courses we run out of our two teaching hospitals.
-However, we have extended our reach to other communities in Ontario and beyond, both on site, and through linking “on site” class participants with “off site patients” through Telemedicine: they can see, communicate with us, and have discussions and do the meditations with us, as if in the same room.
+Through training other facilitators MBCPM courses have extended to other communities in Ontario and beyond, both on site, and through linking “on site” class patients with “off site” patients through Telemedicine: they can see and communicate with their facilitator and each other, as if in the same room.

-Our research has demonstrated that the “off site” patients benefit as much as the “on site” participants on measures which include pain catastrophizing, mental health, suffering, and pain scores.
+Research has demonstrated that the “off site” participants benefit almost as much as the “on site” participants on measures which include pain catastrophizing, mental health, suffering, and pain scores.